top of page

 - Fir needle (Abiessibirica) - Supports healthy respiratory function

-- Frankincense carteri (Boswellia carteri) - Immune support, helpful for soothing cuts, bruises and other injuries, relaxing, also thought to promote youthful
+- Frankincense carteri (Boswellia carteri) - Immune support, helpful for soothing cuts, bruises and other injuries, relaxing, also thought to promote youthful looking skin

-- Frankincense frereana (Boswellia frereana) - Immune support, helpful for soothing cuts, bruises and other injuries, relaxing, also thought to promote
+- Frankincense frereana (Boswellia frereana) - Immune support, helpful for soothing cuts, bruises and other injuries, relaxing, also thought to promote youthful looking skin

 - Frankincense serrata (Boswellia serrata) - Calming, thought to promote youthful looking skin